parhamheydari/Bike-Website/README.md

 #COPYRIGHT PARHAM HEYDARI

 End of First year Bike shop project
-This website was created with HTML, CSS and Javascript.
+This website was created with HTML, CSS, Javascript some photos were also photoshopped.

 Beware of any unaligned elements, website was created using half of an ultrawide monitor.